opencivicdata/ocd-division-ids/scripts/country-ca/README.md

 ## Uses

 * [represent-canada-data](https://github.com/opennorth/represent-canada-data/blob/master/tasks.py)
-  * `abbr`: To map province and territory abbreviations to names
+  * `abbreviation`: To map province and territory abbreviations to names
+  * `classification`: To determine an appropriate subdivision label
+  * `has_children`: To determine whether a shapefile must be requested for a division
-  * `corporations`: To set an appropriate authority for a shapefile
+  * `organization_name`: To set an appropriate authority for a shapefile
   * `sgc`: To retrieve an identifier from an SGC code
-  * `subdivisions`: To determine whether a shapefile must be requested for a division
-  * `types`: To determine an appropriate subdivision label
-  * `urls`: To provide a URL from which to request a shapefile for a division
+  * `url`: To provide a URL from which to request a shapefile for a division
 * [scrapers-ca-ruby](https://github.com/opennorth/scrapers-ca-ruby/blob/master/ca_qc_montreal/posts.rb)
-  * `numeric`: To map numeric borough identifiers to names
+  * `number`: To map numeric borough identifiers to names
 * [scrapers-ca](https://github.com/opencivicdata/scrapers-ca/blob/master/tasks.py)
+  * `classification`: To determine an appropriate jurisdiction name
-  * `posts`: To validate the number of memberships per jurisdiction
+  * `posts_count`: To validate the number of memberships per jurisdiction
   * `sgc`: To retrieve an identifier from an SGC code
-  * `types`: To determine an appropriate jurisdiction name
-  * `urls`: To provide a URL for the jurisdiction
+  * `url`: To provide a URL for the jurisdiction